buyukkanber/vhrv/README.md

 ## **Contact**

-For further information or any question, you can use the issues (https://github.com/buyukkanber/vhrv/issues) tab or send an email to me buyukkanber18@itu.edu.tr
+For further information or any question, you can use the issues (https://github.com/buyukkanber/vhrv/issues) tab